NativeScript/docs-v7/docs/ui/supporting-multiple-screens.md

 * `main-page.minWH600.xml` - XML file to be used for tablet devices.
 * `main-page.xml` - XML to be used for phones

-## Platform Qualifiers

-* `android` – android platform
-* `ios` – iOS platform
-* `windows` (coming soon) – windows platform

-*Example(platform specific files)*:

-* `app.android.css` - CSS styles for Android.
-* `app.ios.css` - CSS styles for iOS.

-The platform qualifiers are executed during build time, while the others - during run time.
-For example, the app.ios.css file will not be taken in consideration when building for android platform.
-Contrary, the screen size qualifiers will be considered just after the application runs on a device with specific screen size.

 ## Orientation Qualifiers

 * `land` - orientation is in landscape mode
 * `port` - orientation is in portrait mode